deepak-mane/my-saas-kb/50-Leading-SAAS.md

 41. GoodData
 GoodData provides a business analytics platform for enterprises to create smart business applications using existing data to automate, recommend and make better business decisions.

-See user reviews of GoodData

 42. SurveyMonkey
 SurveyMonkey offers a cloud-based online survey and questionnaire platform for companies to gather survey-related information.

-See user reviews of SurveryMonkey

 43. Cvent
 Cvent is a cloud-based an event management and planning platform, allowing planners to manage all aspects of an event, such as online event registration, venue selection, event management, mobile apps for events, e-mail marketing and Web surveys.